shadyjamal/minishell/README.md

 # minishell
-`Minishell is the first of three 1337 School projects dedicated to the realization of a fully functional shell.`
+`Minishell is the first of three 1337 School projects dedicated to the realization of a fully functional shell in C language.`

 * Minishell
 * 21sh